 It has overtones of another great event in Israel's history called the Jubilee Year.
-Back in Leviticus 25 the Jews were instructed that every 50 years there was a Jubilee Year.
+Back in Leviticus 25 the Jews were instructed that every fifty years there was a Jubilee Year.
 The fiftieth year was a Jubilee year.
 You remember what happened?
 You can read Leviticus 25.
-All slaves were freed...all debts were cancelled.
+All slaves were freed, all debts were cancelled.
 All property returned to its original owner.

 The prophecy of God through Isaiah is no more in the future.
 It is now.
 The Messiah is here.
 Salvation has come.
 The messianic age has begun.
 He was saying, "I am the Messiah."

 Now you say, "That's a very short sermon," verse 21.
-I don't think it was that short because verse 21 says in the Greek, "And He began to say to them today this Scripture has been fulfilled in your hearing."
-And the structure of that, "And He began," indicates this was just a summary of much more detailed explanation.
-But the sum of it was "today," this is no longer future, it is present.
+I don't think it was that short because verse 21 says in the Greek, "And He began to say to them today this scripture has been fulfilled in your hearing."
+And the structure of that, "And He began," indicates this was just a summary of a much more detailed explanation.
+But the sum of it was "today.”
+This is no longer future, it is present.
 They had had a lot of sermons about the Messiah now they had one from Him.
-They had a lot of sermons about the age to come, now they were in it.
-Dramatic...dramatic.
+They had a lot of sermons about the age to come.
+Now they were in it.
+Dramatic, dramatic.
 Before it's over, verse 29, they try to throw Him off a cliff.
 Amazing, but we'll have to wait to see that.